-- Have an overview of public finances in industrialized and developing countries and be able to analyse and interpret public finances in an international setting. - Be equipped to examine government expenditure and public revenue policies and to estimate their incentive effects from a normative and positive perspective. - 1 = Knowledge & Understanding, 2 = Application & Generation of Knowledge, 3 = Communication & Cooperation, 4 = Scientific Self-Conception & Professionalism
+- Have an overview of public finances in industrialized and developing countries and be able to analyse and interpret public finances in an international setting.^{1,2} - Be equipped to examine government expenditure and public revenue policies and to estimate their incentive effects from a normative and positive perspective.^{1,2}

-- The positive and normative economic approach to government expenditure and to public revenue, especially to taxes and public debt. - Discussion of the role, rationale, objectives and consequences of fiscal government intervention in the market economy.
+- The positive and normative economic approach to government expenditure and to public revenue, especially to taxes and public debt - · Discussion of the role, rationale, objectives and consequences of fiscal government intervention in the market economy.

-- Gruber, J. (2015) Public Finance and Public Policy, 4th ed., New York: Worth Publishers.
-Rosen, H.S. and Gayer, T. (2010) Public Finance, 10th international ed., New York: McGraw Hill.
+- Gruber, J. (2015) Public Finance and Public Policy, 4th ed., New York: Worth Publishers. - Rosen, H.S. and Gayer, T. (2010) Public Finance, 10th international ed., New York: McGraw Hill.

-Course(s) Contact Hours Teacher(s) M-EF_02: Advanced Public Finance (Lecture + Exercise) 4 Prof. Dr. habil.
-Gregor van der Beek
+Course(s) Contact Hours M-EF 1 7002: Advanced Public Finance (Lecture + Exercise) 4

-Requirements for the Awarding of Credit Points Possible Examination Significance of Mark Examination Written Exam, Term Paper, or any Combination 5%
+Requirements for the Awarding of Credit Points Possible Examination Significance of Mark Examination Written Exam, Term Paper, or any Combination 5 %